ballerina-platform/ballerina-distribution/examples/uuid-operations/uuid_operations.md

 # UUID operations

-The `uuid` library provides functions related to UUID(Universal Unique Identifier).
+The `uuid` library provides functions related to UUIDs (Universal Unique Identifiers).

 For more information on the underlying module, see the [UUID module](https://docs.central.ballerina.io/ballerina/uuid/latest/).